 The race itself is held on the morning of Sunday May 20 2018, and goes through the historic center of Rome.
 If you click the logo to left, it will take you to the site for the race in Rome.
 It's only in Italian but try translate.google.com to translate if you want to learn more about the events or to participate.

 The Notte dei Musei, or Night at the Museums, is a fun initiative (at many cities throughout Europe, in fact) to allow visits to museums at night, for the symbolic entry price of only 1€.

 On Saturday May 19, 2018, Rome civic museums are open from 8pm until 2am, with last entry at 1am.
-Museums participating include the spectacular Capitoline Museums, Ara Pacis, Trajan's Market and more.
-(As of this writing, we do not yet have the complete list of museums participating, but for sure those listed just above are.
-Stay tuned, as I'll update this page when new info comes in.)
+Museums participating include the spectacular Capitoline Museums, Ara Pacis, Trajan's Market and more (check the link above).
+If you like/use hashtags, it's #NDMRoma18

 But May is when you will see the roses at their most beautiful and in full bloom.
 It's not only free, but it's usually fairly uncrowded.
 With beautiful views of the Palatine Hill as its backdrop, visiting the Roseto Rose Garden one of my favorite special things to do in Rome in May.